Hardy Marksman Z Review - Saltwater Fly Rod Reviews

 Hardy Marksman Z Review - New Saltwater Fly Rods

-Hardy recently released the new Marksman Z saltwater fly rods which we thought looked pretty interesting so we bought one in 8wt to test.
-It's already getting a little crowded in the saltwater fly rod arena, with the Scott Sector and Sage Salt R8 being so good, and just recently the newest Winston Air 2 MAX being phenomenally good.
+Hardy recently released the new Marksman Z saltwater fly rods which we thought looked pretty interesting so we tested them out.
+It's already getting a little crowded in the saltwater fly rod arena, with the new Orvis Helios D, the Thomas & Thomas Sextant and other saltwater rods being so good.
+Particularly the extremely popular Orvis Helios D is phenomenally good.
 We are looking at how these new Hardy rods compare to the top saltwater fly rods we have tested extensively for years.

-Allow me to save you some time: Yes, for Bonefish.
+So how about these rods, let's start with the 8wt: Yes, for Bonefish.
 Everything else, not so much.
 Simple as that.
-No need to read more if you are sensitive and love your Hardy rods.
-I also own a few cool ones like the Ultralite SR as well as this new one.
-The new Marksman Z is a good rod, it just isn't "the best" and I don't see the point of using a fourth or fifth place rod (in challenging tropical conditions and wind), especially at the same price point.
-The Marksman 8wt, for example, hits the mark with Bonefish lines, but for some reason it misses everything else.
+No need to read more as you can simply cast these with various lines against the other rods out there and see for yourself.
+I also own a few cool ones like the Hardy Ultralite SR as well as this new one I bought.
+I'm not hating on anything at all, and I urge you to try them with the right fly lines because they do perform well.
+The new Marksman Z is a good rod, it just isn't "the best" in terms of versatility and I don't see the point of using a fourth or fifth place rod (in challenging tropical conditions and wind), especially at the same price point.
+The Marksman 8wt, for example, hits the mark with Bonefish lines, but for some reason it just isn't great with everything else I tested.
 It's genuinely excellent with SA Bonefish (true-to-weight line) but started to get bogged down with heavier lines typical of general flats fishing instead of purely Bonefish.

 This Marksman hits the mark for Bonefish, but misses everything else.